 "Different lecturers have different pronunciation."

 Yes, they do.
 Once you have decided that it is the lecturer's pronunciation, and not your lack of knowledge, that is creating a difficulty, you might be able to discover where he or she comes from and find out the characteristics of speech from that part of the world.
-(Ask the Academic Skills Centre.)
+(Ask The Academic Skills team.)
 You won't be able to change the way the lecturer speaks, but you might get to understand him or her better.